Railroad switch: Single point

-Temporary points
+Temporary

 When a tram track is interrupted during repairs, a set of temporary points may be placed on top of existing track to allow trams to cross to the parallel track.
 These are known as Kletterweichen or Auflegeweichen in German, aiguillages californiens in French, and oplegwissels, klimwissels or Californische wissels in Dutch.
 They may be welded into place and allow trams to pass at walking pace.

-Expansion joint

-Expansion joints look like a part of a railroad switch, but have a completely different purpose, namely to compensate for the shrinkage or expansion of the road bed – e.g. typically, a larger steel bridge – due to changes in temperature, to avoid sun kink.

-Turnout speeds
+Speeds over turnouts

-Turnout speeds are governed by a number of factors.
+Train speeds over turnouts are governed by a number of factors.
 As a general rule, the smaller the crossing angle of a turnout, the higher the turnout speed.

-In North America, turnouts are rated numerically, which represents the ratio of divergence per length as measured at the frog.
-A rule of thumb is that the rated speed of a switch (in miles per hour) is twice the numerical rating:
+Turnouts are usually rated numerically, which represents the ratio of divergence per length as measured at the frog.